How to Style Your Hallway: 12 Lighting Setups for Every Budget

 2. A Single Flush Spotlight in a Period Hallway With Wood Doors

-Proof That Less Really Can Be More
+Proof That Less Really Is More

 Sometimes your hallway doesn’t need a showstopper fixture.
 It just needs the right one.